 This course will familiarize the student with proper work ethics and essential employability skills.
 Students will identify and develop the material and habits required to work in a trade.
 Students will participate as individuals and group members to create workplace scenarios.

-This course will familiarize the student with the composition and use of construction blueprints and associated specifications.
-Students will gain proficiency in sketching orthographic, isometric, and pictorial views for the communication of information.
-Students will design and draw a four-page set of plans for a small residential building applying basic drafting protocols for the selection of symbols, line weights, and title boxes.
+In this course, students with the composition and use of construction blueprints and associated specifications.
+Students gain proficiency in sketching orthographic, isometric, and pictorial views for the communication of information.
+Students design and draw a four-page set of plans for a small residential building applying basic drafting protocols for the selection of symbols, line weights, and title boxes.

 This course will assist the student in solving trade-related problems involving basic math skills as well as linear measurement, area, surface, the volume of space, ratio &proportion, square root, angular measurement, use of both metric and imperial measure.
 Students will also be introduced to basic applications of geometric layout used in the construction trade.
 While students may use a calculator during class exercises, all testing will be completed without the use of a calculator.